LadBaby makes chart history with fourth Christmas number one

 The song is a sausage roll-themed charity rework of Sheeran and Sir Elton’s own new festive single Merry Christmas, in aid of The Trussell Trust food banks.

-Following the news, Sir Elton John congratulated Hoyle on his historic achievement and thanked him for allowing him to be a part of it.
+Sir Elton John congratulated LadBaby on his historic achievement and thanked him for allowing him to be a part of it.

 He tweeted: “Merry Christmas Everyone!!
 Congratulations to @LadBabyOfficial for bringing a bit of joy to everyone this time of year and raising money for the @TrussellTrust.